MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 ## Document Size, Compression, Encryption

 What are the effects of compressing and/or encrypting documents?
+Lossless compression is almost always a good strategy for long-term storage of documents.

 ### Compression Reduces the Target Area of a Document